masterspin/internship-scraper/README.md

 ## Overview

 This project is a comprehensive solution for scraping and managing internship and co-op listings for the 2024-2025 school year.
-It focuses on positions in software engineering (SWE), quantitative analysis (Quant), and business domains.
+It focuses on positions in software engineering (SWE), quantitative trading (Quant), and business domains.
 The scraper collects listings from LinkedIn, the Pitt CSC & Simplify GitHub repository, and the Ouckah & CSCareers GitHub repository.
 The platform also incorporates Google OAuth for seamless user management.

 [Visit the website (ritij.tech)](https://www.ritij.tech/)